 Dogs are adorable little creatures that make our lives happier.
 But, how do those cute little creatures make our planet feel?
 Unfortunately, they aren’t quite the best thing that happened to Earth.
 But you can be an eco-friendly dog owner.

-As stated by UCLA geography professor Gregory Okin, pets are responsible for 25 to 30% of the environmental impact of meat consumption in the U.S. Besides; he adds that they produce about 5.1 million tons of feces each year — the same amount as 90 million Americans.
+UCLA geography professor Gregory Okin says pets are responsible for 25 to 30% of the environmental impact of meat consumption in the U.S. Besides; he adds that they produce about 5.1 million tons of feces each year — the same amount as 90 million Americans.